swiecki/node-mmo/readme.md

 TODO
 ----

+Add prerendered versions of all ships, make ship choice random.

-Amend CSS file to add scable user interface.
+Amend CSS file to add scalable user interface.

 Add a pregame menu to handle nickname input?

 Add a store so we can save the player on disconnect according to some pc-unique id (maybe a hash in a cookie) and then recover from where they left off if they come back-- store only upon disconnect, but make cookie at connection.

-Give ships different movement speeds, turning speeds, and rescue distances.

-Add energy mechanic- slowly regenerates, need it to move.
+Allow leveling up of energy regeneration rate, fuel efficiency rate, max speed, accelleration rate, and rescue distance.

 Other stuff: